 With all the organization tips, tricks and freebies out there, what is it that you actually NEED?!
-For those of you about to start your first year teaching or just trying to set things up so things go better than last year, I’m here to give you my top 7 must have organization tips.
+For those of you about to start your first year teaching or just trying to set things up so things go better than last year, I’m here to give you my top 7 must have tools to organize your class.

 1. Student Mailboxes

 Every teacher absolutely must have an easy and efficient way to hand back papers.
 During my teaching career I’ve tried lots of options.
 I’ve tried passing papers out at the end of the day, while students are packing up.
 I’ve designated “paper passer” as a student job and tried to delegate the task.
 But no matter what I tried, I always ended up with a huge stack of papers that never seemed to get smaller!
 Introducing… student mailboxes.
 Every student has a hanging folder with their name or number on it.
 I can put papers that have been graded into their folders anytime during the day.
 I don’t end up stopping their learning because the students hardly even know I’m doing it.
 If there are notes that need to go home to every student, I can quickly put one in each folder in a matter of minutes.
 Click here to purchase the storage crate.
 This is one of my very favorite time saving tools for organizing!
 Let me know if you give it a try and love it as much as I do!